Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 ![Edit webhook](../../Assets/Screenshots/Webhooks/Webhooks/EditWebhook.png "[Edit webhook]")

-1. Select another worker in the *Worker* drop-down list.
+1. Select another worker in the *Worker* drop-down list to remove the current association. <!--- Pflichtfeld oder kann man auch leer lassen?-->

 2. Click the [SAVE CHANGES] button in the top right corner.
     The webhook association at the worker is no longer displayed.